A winning start for Matteo Malucelli on stage 1 of Le Tour de Langkawi

 Tightly contested bunch sprint on Kuah finish line as Italian quickly starts chipping away at task of stacking up against 2024's effort of three stage wins

-Matteo Malucelli (XDS-Astana) once again got to throw his hands into the air in victory at the Petronas Le Tour de Langkawi, with the three-time 2024 winner clearly demonstrating he is once again the sprinter to watch after taking victory on stage 1.
+Matteo Malucelli (XDS-Astana) once again got to throw his hands into the air in victory at the Petronas Le Tour de Langkawi, with the three-time 2024 winner clinching the triumph on stage 1 and clearly demonstrating he is once again the sprinter to watch right from the word go.

 Malucelli came across the line ahead of Eriend Blikra (Uno- Mobility) and Arvid De Kleijn (Tudor Pro Cycling) was third.
-It was the perfect beginning for Malucelli, who was last year riding for JCL Team Ukyo but now also has the benefit of a WorldTour team behind him and, while last year he rode into Kuah in fourth, this time there was no stopping him.
+It was the perfect beginning for Malucelli, last year riding for JCL Team Ukyo but who now also has the benefit of a WorldTour team behind him.
+Last year he rode into Kuah in fourth, but this time there was no stopping him from taking the win.

 "We know that now we have a lot of responsibility as a team day by day, so it was important to win.
 We win the first stage, and now everybody is more relaxed."